June Carter Cash

-Valerie June Carter Cash (June 23, 1929 – May 15, 2003) was an American country singer, songwriter, actress, and author.
+Valerie June Carter Cash (June 23, 1929 – May 15, 2003) was an American country singer, songwriter, comedienne, actress, and author.
 A five-time Grammy Award winner, she was a member of the Carter Family and the second wife of singer Johnny Cash.
 Before her marriage, she performed as June Carter, a name she continued to use professionally, including on songwriting credits.
 She played guitar, banjo, harmonica, and autoharp, and acted in several films and television shows.
 In 2009, she was posthumously inducted into the Christian Music Hall of Fame, and in 2025, she was named a posthumous inductee into the Country Music Hall of Fame.

 Early life

-June Carter Cash was born Valerie June Carter on June 23, 1929, in Maces Spring, Virginia, to Maybelle (née Addington) and Ezra Carter.
-Her mother was a country music performer with June's aunt Sara and uncle A. P. Carter.
-June began performing with the Carter Family from the age of 10, in 1939.
-In March 1943, when the Carter Family trio stopped recording together at the end of the WBT contract, Maybelle Carter, with encouragement from her husband Ezra, formed "The Carter Sisters and Mother Maybelle" with her daughters, Helen on accordion, Anita Carter on bass fiddle and June on autoharp and as front person and comedian.
-The new group first aired on radio station WRNL in Richmond, Virginia, on June 1.
-Doc (Addington) and Carl (McConnell)—Maybelle's brother and cousin, respectively, known as "The Virginia Boys", joined them in late 1945.
-June, then 16, was a co-announcer with Ken Allyn and did the commercials on the radio shows for Red Star Flour, Martha White, and Thalhimers Department Store, just to name a few.
-For the next year (1946), the Carters and Doc and Carl did show dates within driving range of Richmond, through Virginia, Maryland, Delaware, and Pennsylvania.
-She attended John Marshall High School during this period.
-June later said she had to work harder at her music than her sisters, but she had her own special talent —comedy.
-A highlight of the road shows was her "Aunt Polly" comedy routine.
-With her thin and lanky frame, June Carter often played a comedic foil during the group's performances alongside other Opry stars Faron Young and Webb Pierce.
-Carl McConnell wrote in his memoirs that June was "a natural-born clown, if there ever was one".
-Decades later, Carter revived Aunt Polly for the 1976 TV series Johnny Cash & Friends.
+Valerie June Carter was born on June 23, 1929, in Maces Spring, Virginia, to Maybelle (née Addington) and Ezra Carter.
+Her mother performed country music with her sister-in-law Sara and brother A. P. Carter.
+Carter began performing with the Carter Family at age 10, in 1939.

+In March 1943, when the Carter Family trio stopped recording at the end of the WBT contract, Maybelle, encouraged by her husband Ezra, formed "The Carter Sisters and Mother Maybelle."
+Helen played accordion, Anita played bass fiddle, and Carter played autoharp and served as front person and comedian.
+The group first aired on WRNL in Richmond, Virginia, on June 1.
+Doc Addington and Carl McConnell, Maybelle's brother and cousin, known as "The Virginia Boys", joined them in late 1945.

+At 16, Carter was a co-announcer with Ken Allyn and read commercials for Red Star Flour, Martha White, and Thalhimers Department Store.
+In 1946, the Carters and Doc and Carl performed show dates within driving distance of Richmond, across Virginia, Maryland, Delaware, and Pennsylvania.
+Carter attended John Marshall High School during this period.
+She later said she had to work harder at her music than her sisters, but she had her own special talent: comedy.
+A highlight of the road shows was her "Aunt Polly" routine.
+With her thin, lanky frame, she often played a comedic foil alongside Opry stars Faron Young and Webb Pierce.
+Carl McConnell wrote that Carter was "a natural-born clown, if there ever was one".
+She revived Aunt Polly for the 1976 TV Johnny Cash & Friends.